Adding an AWS IAM role

 • Your AWS IAM role must have a trust relationship established with R‑Cloud that includes the following:

-• The sts:AssumeRole action.
+• sts:AssumeRole action.

 For details on how to establish a trust relationship, see AWS documentation.